Nery2004/command-line-clue/game/notebook.md

 Make sure to document this discovery in your notebook.md file along with your other findings about the weapon and suspect.

+I surrender GG I didnt find any weapons and the only person i found was the doctor.